 - Acute onset: for a day or a few days.

 - Persistent or chronic watery stools: all or most of your stool motions are watery and yellow for weeks or months.

-- Intermittent attacks: you get attacks of watery yellow stools every now and then, and your stool between attacks is normal.
+- Intermittent attacks: you get attacks of watery yellow stools now and then, and your stool between attacks is normal.